opowell/13victor/README.md

 Layout
 - In the individual part and the group parts please introduce a button so that subjects can check the instructions of the part they are currently working on.
-- When a choice is made in the allocation part, the graph is slighlty shifted upwards, can something be done to avoid that?